Allow Me To Introduce MySELF

 Native Americans have a wonderful tradition of changing or taking on new names, often after a significant event or realization in their lives.
 Their names are fluid.
 They see themselves as representing something they have achieved or a character trait that has been bestowed upon them.
 They see a name as something that is, like all of us, changeable.
 I love that!

 Two years ago, I decided to leave behind the surnames I had carried.
 There were major changes in my life and I wanted my name to reflect that, and perhaps reveal something about my personality, something deep inside waiting to be revived.
 Being a mix of many ethnicities, as many Americans are, I decided to research meanings of surnames from the cultures of my ancestors.
 Welsh, English, Irish, German, Native American… the list is fairly long.
 In my search, I found a Native American first name with which I seemed to identify.
 I took it as my last name.

 I don’t think I was aware of Native American naming traditions until after I had changed my name.
-I remember listening to a Native American talk about his name change and was I was so excited to realize that I had intuitively done something that people of this cultural background have done for generations.
-Something that seemed so important to me had a long tradition.
+I remember listening to a Native American artist who mentioned his name change.
+I was so excited to realize that I had intuitively done something that people of this cultural background have done for generations.
+Something that seemed important to me had a long tradition.

 So I did it.
 In 2015, I changed my last name to the Native American first name, Adoette.
 It has a few meanings and the ones that resonate with me are... strong like a tree, or someone who shows a spiritual kinship with nature.
 The name feels perfect.
 It reflects the spirit that I was given at a young age, and encourages me to continue to be that person I was created to be.